sergiobd/TiltbrushHDRP/README.md

 # TiltbrushHDRP

 These shader graphs allow you to import Tiltbrush sketches in Unity HDRP.
-Shaders that are implemented as surface shaders don’t work out of the box with the Tiltbrush Unity SDK (e.g. TaperedFlat).
+Brushes that are implemented as surface shaders don’t work out of the box in HDRP with the Tiltbrush Unity SDK (e.g. TaperedFlat).
 Shaders that are implemented as fragment shaders _do work_.

 1. Download and import the Tiltbrush Unity SDK from their [release page](https://github.com/googlevr/tilt-brush-toolkit/releases).